 On an exhale, lower your torso between your knees.
 Extend your arms alongside your torso with your palms facing down.
 Relax your shoulders toward the ground.
 Rest in the pose for as long as needed.

-Benefits of Child’s Pose for Nurses:
+Benefits of Child’s Pose:

 - Stretches the hips, thighs, and ankles